 Better cooperation with more funding and assistance for inclusive ICT initiatives in developing countries.

-Establishing the ICT infrastructure and its easy access that can provide access to all the communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion
+Establishing an ICT infrastructure that can provide access to all communities and make available simplified devices, including text-free interfaces and applications aimed at digital inclusion

 Safe spaces, both online and off, should be available to build confidence in vulnerable users.